Skip to content

 frame-multi-instance.edn :frame/multi-instance Multi-frame isolation with shared registrar

-frame-lifecycle.edn :frame/lifecycle :on-create and :on-destroy events; lifecycle trace emissions
+frame-lifecycle.edn :frame/lifecycle :initial-events and :on-destroy events; lifecycle trace emissions

 dispatch-envelope.edn :dispatch/envelope Envelope shape (:event, :frame, :source, :trace-id) surfacing in cofx